worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 ## 1. Purpose

-These guidelines establish documentation requirements for authors who use AI tools as part of their analytical workflow.
+These guidelines cover ways to improve the reproducibility of AI assisted analytical processes, and how to document use of AI in reproducible research packages.

 Full replication of AI-assisted steps is not possible in the traditional sense, since large language models are non-deterministic, running the same prompt twice may produce different outputs.
 The goal is therefore **transparency**, not exact replication.